The Energy Loan Program provides loan financing to eligible recipients for energy-saving investments to reduce energy use and cost.

 - High efficiency lighting fixtures and lamps

-- High efficiency heating, ventilation and air conditioning system.
+- High efficiency heating, ventilation and air conditioning systems

 - Combined heat and power systems